nadzyah/baseline-data-form/README.md

   - command3
 ```

-**Do NOT leave unknown fields in yaml-data with empty value (or null value)** like in the example bellow, cause the parser won't be able to detect the type of the field correctly (actually it would be defined as null and a customer won't be able to put information here):
+**Do NOT leave unknown fields in YAML-data with an empty value (or null value)** like in the example below, cause the parser won't be able to detect the type of the field correctly (actually it would be defined as null and a customer won't be able to put information here):

 ```yaml
 !!!INCORRECT